quasar1357/rschwob_RNAseq/readme.txt

                 Reference genome in fasta format (see above) fastq files, forward and reverse each replicate
-    Output:     Transcript and gene level expression tables
+    Output:     Transcript and gene level expression tables Txt file with total tpm (= 1'000'000) for validation of expression levels

 5)  Differential expression
     Goal:       Do known/expected genes change as expected?